 John Shackleton is another strength and conditioning exercise coach who includes planks in his top exercise regime.
-He states it is one of the challenging exercises as you are engaging a large diversity of your body muscles.
-You can also hold the plank for an extensive-time period, which requires you to have a lot of mental stamina.
+He states it is a challenging exercise as you engage a large diversity of your body muscles.
+You can also hold the plank for an extensive time, which requires a lot of mental stamina.

 Namrata Purohit is a celeb fitness trainer who often shares tips for different stomach flattening exercises.
-She has also stated some tips on plank exercises where she mentions keeping the body core engaged.
+She has also stated some tips on plank exercises, mentioning keeping the body core engaged.
 She also adds to keep the back in a neutral position and avoid holding your breath.

 Correct Form of Planks

 Additionally, you need to check if the elbows are underneath the shoulders or not so you can get in an optimum form.
-Make your arms go perpendicular towards the floor as your shoulders align over your wrists.
+Make your arms perpendicular to the floor as your shoulders are aligned over your wrists.
 Ensure pressing your arms inwards and then spread the shoulder blades wide.